How, When & Why do MUSCLES Grow?

 Primarily, there are two ways muscles grow:

-Hypertrophy relates to the increase in the size of existing muscle cells resulting in MUSCLE GROWTH.
-As fitness enthusiasts, we should be only concerned with hypertrophy as science has proved it.
+Hypertrophy relates to the increase in the size of existing muscle cells resulting in Muscle Growth.
+As fitness enthusiasts, we should be only concerned with hypertrophy as science has proved it already.

 Rest and Recovery

 Let’s compare these three pillars of hypertrophy to the three pillars of a camera tripod.